 About the Age of Love

-The topic is sensitive an almost always private.
-Stereotypes about ageing can interfere with loveual expression and enjoyment, even preventing older adults from receiving appropriate help for a loveual concern.
+The topic is sensitive and almost always private, and because of social stereotypes conversations around these topics in older age are considered taboo.
+Stereotypes about ageing can interfere with intimate expression and enjoyment, even preventing older adults from receiving appropriate help for their concerns.

-Relationships are central to human life and one of the most important that we have is with our intimate other.
+Relationships are central to human life and one of the most important that we have is with our intimate other

-Following the success of the ‘Festival of the Mind’ exhibition and the conversations that took place in the gallery, where the artworks were shown, Sharron worked with the University to come up with a social enterprise model could reach far and wide – both within and outside of the UK.
-Age of Love will also periodically commission, through open competition, artists to respond to Sharron’s research just as Pete McKee did.
+Following the success of the Festival of the Mind exhibition and the conversations that took place with visitors to the gallery, Sharron worked with the University to come up with a social enterprise model that could reach far and wide – both within and outside the UK.
+Age of Love will periodically commission, through open competition, artists to respond to Sharron’s research just as Pete McKee did.